ArduPilot/ardupilot/libraries/AP_Scripting/applets/MissionRotation.md

 If a mission switch is attempted in AUTO flight mode, a warning "Cannot switch missions in AUTO mode" will be shown and no operation will be performed.

-If the script is loaded while the flight mode is AUTO you will get the error message "The script cannot be loaded in AUTO mode"
+If the script is loaded while the flight mode is AUTO you will get the error message "The script cannot be loaded in AUTO mode".

 Provides for sending messages under any condition, load or error.